 Meal prep is preparing food on the weekend (when you have time) so you can have healthy meals for the rest of the week (when time is limited).

-What is meal prep?
-Basically, it’s preparing food on the weekend (when you have time) so you have healthy meals during the week (when time is limited).
-Eating healthier is much easier when healthy foods are available.
+I think we can all agree that it’s easier to eat healthy when healthy foods are available.
 However, it’s not just about eating healthier or losing weight (although that’s a huge perk) meal prep reduces stress.

 Second, ingredients are prepped ahead of time so they’re more likely to get used.
 Not to mention, you only purchase the ingredients needed.

 Let’s do a quick recap.
 Meal prep helps us save money, reduces stress, AND is key to losing weight.
-Does that sound good to you?
-It sure does to me.

 How to Meal Prep